ClemensCodeCentral/competition-leaderboard/README.md

 # ccc-competition-leaderboard

-> A leaderboard for our point-based competitions
+> A leaderboard for Code Central's point-based competitions

 ## Build Setup